Static Ads

 Best use

-Keep the offer obvious, use one focal point, write a short headline, design for mobile first, and test multiple versions of the same message instead of trying to fit every benefit into one graphic.[1][2]
+The highest-performing builds keep one focal point, one offer, and one short headline.
+Design for mobile first and test iterations of the same concept instead of packing every benefit into one layout.[1][2]

 Decision rule